yaya-wang/yaya-wang.com/README.md

-# yaya-wang.com
+# A retrospective of Yaya's digital life
-find the easter egg on my page, and you will get a cringy reward.
+Find the easter egg on my site, and you will see the dark matter inside Yaya's brain.

 #### How to watch scss
 ```sass --watch theme.scss:../../style.css```